jvrolfe/hangman/README.md

 # Hangman

-In this project, I have created my version of the [Hangman](<https://en.wikipedia.org/wiki/Hangman_(game)>) game in Python as part of the AiCore Data Analytics pathway content.
+In this project, I have created my version of the [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) game in Python as part of the AiCore Data Analytics pathway content.
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

-This is an implementation of the Hangman game, where the computer choses a word randomly from a given list of words and the user tries to guess it.
+This is an implementation of the Hangman game, where the computer chooses a word randomly from a given list of words and the user tries to guess it.
 The user must guess the word one letter at a time.
 If a letter in the word is guessed correctly, it is filled in.
 Each incorrect guess loses a life, and when the number of lives reaches 0, the player has lost the game.

 The motivation for this project is to demonstrate my understanding of Python based on the learning content and self-learning up to this point in the course.

 In this project, I learned how to break a project down into steps and iteratively combine them into a finished program.
 I continuously scrutinised my code, ensuring that any repeated code blocks were abstracted.
 It also reinforced my learning surrounding object-orientated programming, and pushed me to understand how to fix bugs within my code.
-I also learned the value of documentation, as between days I found myself referring to my comments to understand what sections of my code were resposible for.
+I also learned the value of documentation, as between days I found myself referring to my comments to understand what sections of my code were responsible for.

 ## Requirements